Thanks for your interest in vending at the Milk Lady Farmers’ Markets! Below are some answers to frequently asked questions.

 Q: Are there indoor bathrooms?

-A: At the various markets, we use indoor bathrooms in campus building, or barn or nearby partners like the library restaurants.
+A: At the various markets, we use indoor bathrooms in campus building, or barn or nearby partners like the indoor pool, park, or restaurants.

 Q: How does set-up work?

 A: Set-up begins three hours before opening and ends half-hour before opening.
 When you arrive, we check you in and direct you to your space.
 You unload your car from directly behind your space.
 Sometimes we have assistants available to help unload cars, if time allows, they can also help you setup and breakdown your tent.
 Please tip them.
 After unloading, we ask everyone to park in the nearby designated vendor parking area.